2022 Houston Astros season: June

 The Astros scored 10 runs in the sixth inning of a 13–3 win versus the Chicago White Sox on June 17, 2022, accounting for their highest-scoring frame since May 29, 2017.
-The Astros batted 14 times in the sixth as Michael Brantley, Yordan Álvarez and Kyle Tucker each homered.
+The Astros batted 14 times in the sixth as Michael Brantley, Yordan Alvarez and Kyle Tucker each homered.
 Brantley's home run was a grand slam versus reliever Matt Foster, who had struck out the previous two batters with the bases loaded.
 Tucker extended a career-high hitting streak to 15 games.
 Alex Bregman and Yuli Gurriel, both mired in season-long slumps, added big contributions.
 Bregman (.214 batting average and .694 OPS entering the game) was 1-for-3 with a home run and two walks, and Gurriel (.218 average) was 3-for3 with a home run and two runs scored.
 On June 18, the White Sox defeated the Astros, 7–0, as they forced Verlander out after 3 2/3 innings and a season-high seven runs allowed, his shortest outing of the season.
-In the June 18 game, both Álvarez and Díaz left due to injury.
-Díaz left due to left shoulder discomfort in the fifth inning, and Álvarez injured himself while batting in the seventh inning.
+In the June 18 game, both Alvarez and Díaz left due to injury.
+Díaz left due to left shoulder discomfort in the fifth inning, and Alvarez injured himself while batting in the seventh inning.
 J. J. Matijevic, starting as the designated hitter, achieved his first major league hit—a home run—on June 19 versus Chicago White Sox starter Michael Kopech in the fourth inning, landing in the Crawford Box seats at Minute Maid Park, in a 4–3 Astros win.
 Mauricio Dubón started as the shortstop and hit his first home run in an Astros uniform.